 I particularly love working with direct businesses, where I can use my data analysis abilities and digital experience to give effective advice.
 I’ve worked with businesses like Sofa.com, Freddie’s Flowers, Yellow Zebra Safaris, and Pai skincare, among many others, on everything from consumer profiling to UX, from data analysis to hiring development teams.

-Before I got back into techie pursuits, in 2010, I worked as a journalist and lived for a time in Bosnia where I reported on war crimes trials at the Court of Bosnia and Herzegovina.
+Before I got into my current line of work, in 2010, I worked as a journalist and lived for a time in Bosnia where I reported on war crimes trials at the Court of Bosnia and Herzegovina.
 I’m still a fully signed-up Balkanophile, and follow the region’s news whenever I can.

-I also enjoy working on open source projects.
-You can find some of the ones I've worked on on my GitHub profile.
-Among the more popular ones are: ruby-wpdb, a WordPress binding for Ruby; varnisher, a tool for purging Varnish HTTP caches; and batchtapaper, a mass-adding tool for Instapaper.
+I also enjoy working on open source software.
+You can find some of my work on my GitHub profile.
+Among my more popular projects are: ruby-wpdb, a WordPress binding for Ruby; varnisher, a tool for purging Varnish HTTP caches; and batchtapaper, a mass-adding tool for Instapaper.

 If you’d like to contact me, you can email me at firstname.lastname@example.org.